DiscoJEW089/crimeinspector089/README.md

 > **💡`Did you know?`**
 > All Google products are security risks in the future, while some are immediate?

-> **📢`Industry Public Service Announcement`**
-> The only working MMS solution is provided by the guys at https://github.com/klinker41/android-smsmms and it no longer works due to a network error 4 (around 11/25/2026 it stopped working).
-Please revert back to the older versions on your networks.

 > **🤸🏽`FUN FACT!`**
 >  According to Google Play Ticket '**3-9316000040910'**, crimeinspector089 is **'resolved'** without our publishing, meaning **Android OS will permanently have a cloud based dialer only** in the foreseeable future.
 This means we will continue to make calls from websites.